alpha-yadav/DSA/readme.md

 For sparse graphs, consider using adjacency lists, which are significantly more space-efficient.
 They represent the graph as a list of lists, where each inner list contains the neighbors of a vertex.
 The space complexity is O(V + E), where E is the number of edges.

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of:

+* **Vertices (or nodes):** These represent the objects in the system being modeled.
+Think of them as points or dots.
+* **Edges (or arcs):** These represent the connections or relationships between the vertices.
+They are lines connecting pairs of vertices.
+Edges can be *directed* (having a direction, like a one-way street) or *undirected* (having no direction, like a two-way street).

+**Types of Graphs:**

+Several types of graphs exist, categorized by the properties of their edges and vertices:

+* **Undirected Graph:** Edges have no direction.
+If an edge connects vertices A and B, it means A is connected to B, and B is connected to A.
+* **Directed Graph (or Digraph):** Edges have a direction.
+An edge from A to B means there's a connection from A to B, but not necessarily from B to A.
+* **Weighted Graph:**  Each edge has a numerical weight associated with it, representing things like distance, cost, or capacity.
+* **Simple Graph:** A graph with no loops (edges connecting a vertex to itself) and no multiple edges (more than one edge connecting the same pair of vertices).
+* **Complete Graph:** An undirected simple graph where every pair of distinct vertices is connected by a unique edge.
+* **Connected Graph:** An undirected graph where there is a path between every pair of vertices.
+* **Disconnected Graph:** An undirected graph where there exists at least one pair of vertices with no path between them.
+* **Tree:** A connected undirected graph with no cycles (a closed path).
+Trees are fundamental in computer science.
+* **Bipartite Graph:** A graph whose vertices can be divided into two disjoint sets such that every edge connects a vertex in one set to a vertex in the other set.

+**Basic Concepts:**

+* **Path:** A sequence of vertices where consecutive vertices are connected by an edge.
+* **Cycle:** A path that starts and ends at the same vertex, with no repeated vertices (except the start/end).
+* **Degree (of a vertex):** The number of edges incident to a vertex.
+In directed graphs, we distinguish between in-degree (number of incoming edges) and out-degree (number of outgoing edges).
+* **Subgraph:** A graph whose vertices and edges are subsets of the vertices and edges of a larger graph.
+* **Connectivity:**  Describes how well connected the vertices of a graph are.
+Measures like diameter (longest shortest path) and various centrality measures are used to quantify this.

+**Applications of Graph Theory:**

+Graph theory has incredibly broad applications across diverse fields, including:

+* **Computer Science:**  Network routing, data structures (trees, graphs), algorithms (searching, sorting), social network analysis.
+* **Operations Research:**  Transportation networks, scheduling, assignment problems.
+* **Social Sciences:**  Social network analysis, modeling relationships between individuals or groups.
+* **Chemistry:**  Molecular structure representation.
+* **Biology:**  Gene regulatory networks, protein-protein interaction networks.
+* **Physics:**  Modeling interactions in physical systems.

+This introduction provides a basic overview.
+Further exploration would involve studying specific graph algorithms, graph properties, and advanced topics like graph coloring, planarity, and network flows.